Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear picture of where you want to be in the next one year or two?
-Failing to set achievable goals will hinder your progress.
-Set clear, short and long-term objectives, prioritizing those with the highest impact on your career advancement.
-To boost job satisfaction, ensure that these goals match personal interests.
+Are you able to articulate a idea of where you’d like to be in the next year, or two?
+Failing to set achievable goals can slow progress.
+Set clear, short and long-term objectives, prioritizing those with the most impact on your career advancement.
+To improve your job satisfaction be sure your goals align with your personal preferences.

-The development of meaningful relationships can result in the possibility of new opportunities in your job or advancements in your current job.
-The creation of strong networks shouldn’t only target senior employees, but also former and present colleagues, and also attendance at industry-related events and conferences.
+Creating meaningful relationships could lead to better job opportunities or advancements in your current position.
+Establishing strong networks shouldn’t only target senior employees, but also peers and former colleagues, as well as attendance at industry-related conferences and events.

 - Volunteer for work in the organization